-Hopefully you’ve had a chance read, learn, and quiz yourselves in Mapping Whitetails #01 and #02 because in this week’s Mapping Whitetails tip we are going take a little bit different approach and focus in on a valuable tool that many hunters do not know about.
-With many states’ archery season opening in the next couple weeks many hunters are out knocking on doors and asking for permission from landowners to hunt.
+Hopefully, you’ve had a chance to read, learn, and quiz yourselves in Mapping Whitetails #01 and #02 because this week we are going to take a little bit different approach and focus in on a valuable tool that many hunters don’t know about.
+With archery season opening in the next couple weeks, many hunters are out knocking on doors and asking for permission from landowners to hunt.
 Rather than going in blind, it’s a smart idea to already know the boundaries for the property of which you are seeking permission.
 Today’s technology allows us to do just that.
 With the help of interactive county GIS maps, understanding property boundaries, as well as who owns what has never been easier.

 Why You Need to be Using Them